Anon-Planet/thgtoa/guide.md

     -   If you want to use Tor over VPN or cannot use any of those, leave it unchecked.

     -   Be absolutely sure that you are verifying the signature of the ISO, which you can find on this page: <https://www.qubes-os.org/security/verifying-signatures/> <sup>[[Archive.org]][1367]</sup>.
 Check by obtaining the fingerprint from multiple independent sources in several different ways as recommended.
 This is to ensure the image has not been tampered with.
-Do not skip this vital step even though we know we are getting the ISO from a trusted source.
+Do not skip this vital step even though we know we are getting the ISO from a trusted source, because it's possible for the Qubes website to be compromised.

 -   If you cannot use Tor at all, there is also no point in installing Whonix.
 So, you should disable Whonix installation within the Software Selection Menu.